About Us

 Lake Traverse District: Jessica Redthunder – Secretary

-Old Agency District: Joey Bird – Member
+Old Agency District: Rhonda Kampeska – Member

 Veblen “Heipa” District: Marie Renville – Member

-Tribal Council Rep: Curtis Bissonette – Ex-Officio
+Tribal Council Rep: Gypsy Wanna – Ex-Officio